rauhs/klang/README.md

 ;; the blacklist will win.
 (macros/default-emit! true)

-;; We then have a blacklist and a whitelist too:
+;; We have a blacklist and a whitelist collection:
 ;; This would elide all :*/DEBG messages (macros/add-blacklist! "*/DEBG")